GRAND GATEWAY

 Phase III: Construction

 The final component to the Grand Gateway Grade Separation project is construction.
-The construction team will work closely with the Village, Metra, Pace and local businesses to ensure there will be minimal impacts to residents and users of the area.
+The construction team will work closely with the Village, Metra, Pace, and local businesses to ensure there will be minimal impacts to residents and users of the area.
 Phasing will be used to ensure transportation can still run while the new grade separation is being constructed.

 Contact Us: